-Nowadays, many e-mail are being sent and many of them are spam e-mails.
-In this tutorial, I will guide you through the steps of building a small spam detection application (written in Python).
+Many of the e-mails you’ll find in the average inbox are spam e-mails.
+In this tutorial, I will guide you through the steps of building a simple spam classifier written in Python.

-The spam detection problem is in fact a text classification problem.
-An e-mail (a text document) is either “spam” or “no spam”.
-In text mining, this is called single-label text classification, since there is only one label: “spam”.
-A classifier is an algorithm that is capable of telling whether a text document is either “spam” or “no spam”.
-In this article, we first setup a small dataset on which we will train a classifier.
-Then, we will create a test dataset and view the results.
-Before we can do all of this, we need to extract features from the texts.
+A spam filter can be seen as a text classification problem.
+An e-mail (a text document) belongs to either the “spam” or “not spam” class.
+This is called single label text classification, since there is only one label: “spam”.
+A classifier is an algorithm that is capable of telling whether a text document belongs to either the “spam” or “no spam” category.
+In this article, we will first extract textual features from our documents.
+Then, we create a small dataset on which we will train a classifier.
+And in the end, we will create a test dataset and view the results.

 Take a look at the following e-mails:

-So, the burning question is which features should we use?
-It seems that e-mails with many “!”, “$” or capitals are probably spam e-mails.
-So, lets create 3 features and lets create our training and test set.
-The feature vector consists of three entries where the first entry is 1 if there is a “!” in the text (a 0 otherwise).
+The next step is to decide which features we will use.
+It seems that e-mails with many punctuations such as “!”, “$” or e-mails with a lot of capital letters are probably spam e-mails.
+So, we will create 3 features and our training and test set.
+The feature vector consists of three entries where the first entry is a 1 if there is a “!” in the text (a 0 otherwise).
 The second entry is 1 if there is a “$” in the text (0 otherwise) and the last entry is the ratio of uppercase characters with respect to the sum of the number of uppercase characters and the number of lowercase characters.

 In Python we can create a training set and a test set as follows (the “isspam” variables define whether the text is spam or not):

 For the feature extraction, we can write the following method: